 If you do decide to drive, research a variety of parking options in advance, as it’s likely that some will be full on the day.

 There are a few other local airports that you might also fly into, particularly if you are coming from Europe.
-Cardiff is the easiest of these, with regular trains from the city centre to Bath.
-There are also airports in Portsmouth and Bournemouth, though these are significantly more complicated to travel to/from.
+Cardiff is the easiest of these, with regular trains from the city centre to Bath – but try to arrive at Bristol Airport if possible.

 Whether you’re soaking in the thermal waters, strolling past Georgian townhouses, or indulging in a classic Sally Lunn bun, Bath offers a rich and immersive experience for every kind of traveler.
 With this local’s guide to Bath, you’ll be able to go beyond the usual tourist spots and uncover the city’s unique character, from its independent bookshops to its stunning riverside views.
 No matter how long you stay, one thing is certain—Bath’s timeless beauty and vibrant local scene will leave you wanting to return.